I can all but guarantee that you are not having as much fun today as this 2-year old boy is when he went out surfing for the first time.

 3) What’s the most difficult aspect of the job?

-4) What are two tips you can give to somebody who wants to get into the world of guiding?
+4) What are two tips you can give to somebody looking to start their own paddling school?

 5) What about your job do you think would most surprise people?